nextgeniuspro/QtAdMob/README.md

     }
 }
 ```
 - Declare AdMobInterstitial object in your qml file if you want to see banner.
 Setup all properties in onCompleted signal.
-After interstitial has been watched it must be reinitialized with their unitId, better solution for it is setupping unitId in onClosed signal handler.
+After interstitial has been showed it must be reinitialized with their unitId, better solution for it is setupping unitId in onClosed signal handler.
 ```
 AdMobInterstitial
 {